IncredibleProgress/sweetheart.py/README.md

 Since Ubuntu and RHEL based operating systems can be installed as usual softwares within Windows 10/11, it provides an incredible way for any organization to develop, deploy, and administrate powerful responsive webapps including AI on its own local network keeping high capabilities of integration with the already existing tools like databases, MS-Excel, and SAP.

-Sweetheart provides a simple Python/Html centric approach leading you implementing best components and best coding practices.
+Sweetheart provides a simple Python/Html centric approach leading you implementing best components and best practices.
 Due to the top-rated place of the Python language regarding to data processing, calculations and AI, this makes `sweetheart` a fast and ideal toolkit for innovative ideas.

 Sweetheart is shared under the [CeCILL-C FREE SOFTWARE LICENSE AGREEMENT](https://github.com/IncredibleProgress/sweetheart.py/blob/master/LICENSE).